MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configure-admin-cli-encrypt-credentials.md

       1. Enter information you want to encrypt.
 The tool returns an encrypted string.

-1. Open the configuration file, \<web-node-install-path>/appsettings.json.
-(Find the [install path](../operationalize/configure-find-admin-configuration-file.md) for your version.)
+1. Open the configuration file, [\<web-node-install-path>](../operationalize/configure-find-admin-configuration-file.md)/appsettings.json.

-1. In that file, update the appropriate section for a [remote database connection](configure-admin-cli-encrypt-credentials.md) or the [authentication password](configure-admin-cli-encrypt-credentials.md) strings.
+1. In that file, update the appropriate section for a [remote database connection](configure-remote-database-to-operationalize.md) or the [authentication password](configure-authentication#encrypt) strings.

 >[!NOTE]
 >You can bypass script interface using the argument '-encryptsecret encryptSecret encryptSecretCertificateStoreName encryptSecretCertificateStoreLocation encryptSecretCertificateSubjectName'.
 See the table at the end of this topic, [here](configure-admin-cli-launch.md#switch).